Touch My Katamari Revisited: Still the Strangest Portable Treasure on PS Vita

 Touch My Katamari Review Cons:

-- No ability to go into space and collect planets and black holes, One of my personal favorites
+- No ability to go into space and collect planets and black holes, one of my personal favourites

 Touch My Katamari: